f4exb/sdrangel/plugins/samplesource/xtrxinput/readme.md

 <h4>1.5: Stream sample rate</h4>

-Baseband I/Q sample rate in kS/s.
+In device to host sample rate input mode (5A) this is the baseband I/Q sample rate in kS/s.
 This is the device to host sample rate (5) divided by the software decimation factor (4).

+In baseband sample rate input mode (5A) this is the device to host sample rate in kS/s.
+This is the baseband sample rate (5) multiplied by the software decimation factor (4)

 <h4>1.6: Channel number</h4>